mozillascience/working-open-workshop/README.md

 # Welcome to the Working Open Workshop repo!
 This is a repo to collect all materials and resources related to Mozilla Science Lab's Working Open Workshop.
-You are very welcome to fork this repo and hold your own Working Open Workshops.
+You are invited to fork this repo and use our materials-- please let us know what you do with them and how it goes!

 ####What is the Working Open Workshop?